frederic-perez/AmE-dictionary/data/dictionary.md

 __second-guess__ _v_ :seven::dart: (second-guessing)
 __second-string__ _Southhampton beat a largely second-string Arsenal team 2-0._
 __secret police__ _n_ A police force that operates secretly, esp. to suppress dissent against the government.
-__secret weapon__ _n_ :four: Something that will help you gain a big advantage over your competitors, that they do not know about.
+__secret weapon__ _n_ :five: Something that will help you gain a big advantage over your competitors, that they do not know about.
 __secretariat__ _n_
 __secrete__ _v_ Place out of sight; keep secret. _The money was secreted from his children._ _Tim would secrete himself in the hotel._
 __secular__ :two::hammer: